Annie-Dhawan/8-Weeks-SQL-Challenge/README.md

 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
 7. What is the successful delivery percentage for each runner?

-### C. Ingredient Optimisation

-1. What are the standard ingredients for each pizza?
-2. What was the most commonly added extra?
-3. What was the most common exclusion?
-4. Generate an order item for each record in the customers_orders table in the format of one of the following:
-- Meat Lovers
-- Meat Lovers - Exclude Beef
-- Meat Lovers - Extra Bacon
-- Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers
-5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
-6. For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
-7. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

 ### D. Pricing and Ratings